codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

      - mvn -Dmaven.repo.local=/codefresh/volume/m2_repository package
 {% endhighlight %}

 This pipeline compiles the Java code under the `back-end` folder, and the Javascript Web application found in the `front-end` folder.
-Both Docker images have access to the same workspace via [the automatic Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).
+Both Docker images have access to the same workspace via [the shared Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 To get up and running with Codefresh as quickly as possible, you can simply search DockerHub for an existing image that uses the tool you need.
 Top-level DockerHub images are curated by the Docker team and are considered safe.
 So most popular programming languages already have a Docker image that you can use in your pipeline.

 Of course, you can also [create your private Docker image or use any existing image]({{site.baseurl}}/docs/docker-registries/working-with-docker-registries/) from a private or public registry.
-In that case, you need to write the full name to the image used.
+In that case, you need to write the full name of the image used.
-For example, if you use an image from GCR (Google Container Registry), or another private registry, you would specify it as in the example below.
+If you use an image from GCR (Google Container Registry), or another private registry, you would specify it as in the example below.

 `codefresh.yml`
 {% highlight yaml %}